A

 WNL

-What does WNL mean?
+What is the WNL?
 WNL stands for “within normal limits.”
 In audiology, this term is used to describe hearing that is within the normal range.

 Read More »